Responding to a Security Clearance Statement of Reasons (SOR)

 How much time you have to respond depends on the language in the SOR itself.
 Normally, the applicant/holder is given 20 days to respond in writing from the date of receipt.

-To Admit or Deny?
+To Admit or Deny an Adjudicative Guideline Allegation?

-Admitting or denying a factual allegation contained in the SOR can be as simple as a handwritten “admit” or “deny” next to the factual allegation and returning a copy of the actual SOR document with the hearing election form.
-For example if a numbered paragraph says, “You were arrested and convicted of a drunk and disorderly conduct in August 2015 in Jacksonville, Florida” and that is exactly true, you can just write “Admit” next to the charge.
+Admitting or denying a factual allegation contained in the SOR can be as simple as a handwritten “Admit” or “Deny” next to the factual allegation and returning a copy of the actual SOR document with the hearing election form.
+For example if a numbered paragraph says, “You were arrested and convicted of a drunk and disorderly conduct in August 2015 in Jacksonville, Florida” and that is 100% true, you can just write “Admit” next to the charge.
 If nothing about the charge is true, as in you were never convicted of a such an offense anywhere, you can similarly write “Deny” next to the charge.

-More recently, I have seen SORs contain partially true allegations, which can make it difficult to respond with either “admit” or “deny.”
+More recently, I have seen SORs that make lengthy allegations that only contain partially true allegations, which can make it difficult to respond with either “Admit” or “Deny.”
 Taking the above example, suppose the month or city is wrong, or you were convicted of a different charge, or the case was a civil citation (not a criminal conviction).
 DON’T ADMIT to something that is NOT 100% TRUE, because the admission will be used against you by the security clearance administrative judge.
-Also, DON’T OUTRIGHT DENY a SOR factual allegation because it is only partially not true.
-The best course of action is to concisely respond identifying the issue with the factual allegation.
-This shows that you are honest and forthcoming.
-Using the above example, you may want to write, “I was arrested and convicted of drunk and disorderly conduct, but it was in September 2015 in Daytona Beach, Florida.”

 There are some security clearance concerns that may be cleared-up by the submission of documentary evidence.
 A common example where the submission of documents with the SOR response may resolve the issue is where the applicant tells the security clearance investigator that a debt is paid off but the debt is on the SOR.
 It may be beneficial to include the documentation to support to the debt has been paid when responding to the SOR.
 However, as a general rule, for ISCR cases, Korody Law does not recommend submitting documentation with a SOR response.
 The better practice is to work with the Department Counsel (the attorney who will prosecute the case) to withdraw the SOR and grant the clearance if the documentation is sufficient to overcome the clearance concerns.
 This also affords the applicant more time to obtain the necessary documentation to show that the security clearance should be granted.